Thalía (2002 album): Commercial performance

 Thalía debuted at number 126 on the Billboard 200, while it reached the top of the Top Latin Albums and the Latin Pop Albums.
 It fell to number 148 the following week on the Billboard 200, but it remained at the top of the Top Latin Albums and the Latin Pop Albums for further five weeks, becoming her longest-leading title with six consecutive weeks at the top of the Latin Pop charts.
 As of January 2004, the album had sales of 179,000 units according to Nielsen SoundScan.
+According to Billboard, Thalía received multiple certifications for its sales in the United States and Latin America.

-Elsewhere, the album peaked the number one in Thalía's home country.
-It was certified with a Gold award by AMPROFON, denoting sales of 70,000 copies.
-Actual sales of the album stand at 170,000 units as of November 2002.
+Elsewhere, the album peaked the number one in Thalía's home country, Mexico, and sold 170,000 units as of November 2002.
 Across Europe, the album also peaked at number one in Greece, the number 9 on Czech Albums chart, and 22nd spot on Spanish charts.
 In Switzerland, Thalía was her second record to chart in the country, becoming her highest charting album, peaking at number thirty, and spending ten weeks on the chart.
-According to Billboard, Thalía received multiple certifications for its sales in the United States and Latin American.